Deyaar Delivers Profit Of AED 237.5 Million For YTD Sep' 2023, Up 130% YOY.

-Dubai, UAE – 14 November 2023: Deyaar Development PJSC ('Deyaar'), one of the leading real estate developers and service providers in Dubai, the United Arab Emirates (UAE), has reported a significant increase in its profits for the first nine months of 2023, compared to the corresponding period in the previous year.
+Deyaar Development PJSC (“Deyaar”), one of the leading real estate developers and service providers in Dubai, the United Arab Emirates (UAE), has reported a significant increase in its profits for the first nine months of 2023, compared to the corresponding period in the previous year.
 The significant growth is underpinned by robust property sales and growth in the performance of recurring revenue businesses.

 Deyaar remains committed to delivering outstanding real estate solutions, shaping the skyline of Dubai, and exceeding customer expectation.
 The main works at Tria, Deyaar's luxury residential tower in Dubai Silicon Oasis, are progressing steadily as planned, showcasing the company's commitment to delivering exceptional quality within schedule.